damianhakert/damianhakert.github.io/source/posts/2016-11-01-publish-code-coverage-report-with-gitlab-pages.html.md

 ## Summary

-Although code coverage technique is great for revealing untested code, and improving overall coverage, it is not really good metric to tell how good the tests are, but it helps people to contribute.
+Although the code coverage technique is great for revealing untested code and improving overall coverage, it is not a great metric to tell how good the tests are but it helps people to contribute.

 There are other techniques you can explore like mutation testing.
 One of the most useful techniques is _simplicity_ which is _prerequisite for reliability_.

-With GitLab you can create create simple software that it is easy to contribute to!
+With GitLab, you can create create simple software that it is easy to contribute to!